 Of course, if you're determined to hold the responsible party accountable, you might be willing to go to court and take your chances on whether any judgment could actually be paid.
 Don't be surprised though if a personal injury lawyer is hesitant to take your case.

-If the defendant has insurance that covers the plaintiff’s claims, then the insurance company will usually be controlling the defense (although not always).
-Unlike with an uninsured defendant, a plaintiff does not need to worry about the insurance company running out of money -- there are even state "insurance guarantee" funds that will cover a claim if an insurance company goes bankrupt.
+If the person or business responsible for your injuries has insurance that covers the accident, then the insurance company will usually be in the driver's seat when it comes to settlement terms.
+And you won't need to worry about the insurance company running out of money—there are even state "insurance guarantee" funds to cover a claim if an insurance company goes bankrupt.

 It might be tempting to follow standard negotiating tactics and refuse the first offer, no matter what it is, counter with a higher amount, and hope to meet in the middle.
-However, the unwary plaintiff could get stung by litigation settlement rules, depending on the state.
+But that's not always your best strategy.
+It could even cost you under some states' litigation settlement rules.

-In some states, if a defendant makes a settlement offer that the plaintiff refuses, and the plaintiff’s damages award at trial are equal to or less than the settlement offer, the plaintiff will be required to pay the defendant's attorney fees and court costs.
-Depending on how complicated the case was, even though the plaintiff “won,” he or she may have to pay more to the defendant than the defendant is required to pay in damages!
-Therefore, a plaintiff should be wary about automatically refusing a reasonable first settlement offer.
+In some states, if you refuse a settlement offer, go to trial, and the amount of money awarded to you is equal to or less than the settlement offer, you'll be required to pay the defendant's attorney fees and court costs.
+So, be wary of automatically refusing a reasonable first settlement offer.

 You might be tempted to try to handle a personal injury claim yourself.
 That might be a sound strategy if your injuries are minor, and the other side isn't putting up a fight on key issues like who's at fault for the accident.
 But when your claim involves serious injuries or complicated legal issues, or you're simply not comfortable going up against the insurance company by yourself, you might want to consider hiring your own lawyer.